ElliotKillick/qvm-create-windows-qube/README.md

     - guestfs
     - losetup/mount (requires sudo, but it's what's used by the Qubes Core Team in their scripts)
     - Consider other alternatives
-- [ ] I recently discovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc) project; which is cool
+- [ ] I recently discovered this is a Qubes [Google Summer of Code](https://www.qubes-os.org/gsoc/) project; which is cool
     - [x] Add automated tests
         - Using Travis CI for automated ShellCheck
     - [ ] ACPI tables for fetching Windows the license embedded there
-        - It mentions use of C, however, it seems like it may be possible to [just use shell](https://osxdaily.com/2018/09/09/how-find-windows-product-key)
+        - It mentions use of C, however, in [this](https://www.qubes-os.org/doc/windows-vm/#simple-windows-install) Qubes documentation it looks to be accessible simply using shell
     - [ ] Port to Python
         - This seems like it would only add unnecessary LOC to scripts like create-media.sh where the Python script would essentially just be calling udisksctl and genisoimage
         - This would certainly be suitable for `qvm-create-windows-qube.sh` though